ssihvola/file-rename-tool/README.md

 - Python script to keep my personal files in order
 - Tests: Robot Framework creates dummy folders with dummy files with random names, runs the script and checks that files are renamed accordingly

-## Plan
+## Todo (bugs)

-- Create tests first, then the script
+- Script ignores files that are created at exactly the same time, turns them into one or something